Cameradog/testMerge/README.md

 no more conflict please.....

 Hi I am Cameradog 0801

+New branch 0801